locationtech/udig-platform/docs/user/en/Edit Tool Preferences.rst

 -  Feedback - The color that the feedback animations will be.
     Default is red.

-Note: The color of the outlines of the selected features are set in the `Map Preferences <Map%20Preferences.html>`_ by the selection color preference.
+Note: The color of the outlines of the selected features are set in the :doc:`Map Preferences` by the selection color preference.

 **Related reference**